-- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of fantasy literature, fandom, and liveaction role-playing games. - We will identify and articulate different ways to explore, close read, analyze, and critique literature, film, games, and other media. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use fantasy literature and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.
+- We will develop and demonstrate a familiarity with a range of texts, terms, and theories, engaging with (primarily) 20/21C American fantasy from various historical contexts, geographical areas, and cultural traditions. - We will identify and articulate different ways to explore, close read, analyze, research, and write about fantasy literature and other texts. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power, particularly in fantasy world building. - We will use fantasy literature and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.